+This subject is highly recommended for those students wishing to enrol in Year 11 Materials Metals or Engineering Pathways (VET) courses.
 This course builds on the knowledge and skills acquired in Year 9 Engineering Systems and gives students learning experiences in a broad range of engineering systems.
 Welding (Arc, MIG & Oxy), electronics, engine maintenance, manufacturing, Occupational Health & Safety, design process, small engines, automotive systems and multi-cylinder engines, are just some of the exciting topics students can do.

 Engineering Systems students will have the opportunity to make some projects in order to apply their welding and manufacturing skills.
-Diagnosing problems and carrying out repairs and maintenance on small engines and multi-cylinder engines also from much of the content covered in this course.
+Diagnosing problems and carrying out repairs and maintenance on small engines and multicylinder engines also from much of the content covered in this course.
 There is a strong focus on safety in using the tools, equipment, and machines for the tasks that are set.